dedalomarchetti/SEISMO-VRE/README.md

 - [Jupyter Notebook](https://jupyter.org/) or [JupyterLab](https://jupyter.org/)
 - MATLAB with the [MATLAB kernel for Jupyter](https://github.com/Calysto/matlab_kernel)
-- MATLAB Toolboxes: 'Mapping', 'Statistics and Machine Learning Toolbox', 'Curve Fitting'
+- MATLAB Toolboxes: 'Mapping', 'Statistics and Machine Learning Toolbox' and 'Curve Fitting'
 - (Optional) Python environment via Anaconda or similar
 ### for Python version
 - see the specific file `requirements.txt`